berachain/docs/CONTRIBUTING.md

 Once the version changes are done, make a commit with a chore-like commit.

-## License

-By contributing to Berachain Foundation Docs, you agree that your contributions will be licensed under its MIT license.

 ### Modifying Contributors Pull Request As Maintainer

 If you are a maintainer, you can modify the contributors of a pull request by following the steps below.